pingcap/docs/ticdc/manage-ticdc.md

 #### Schema-level DDLs

-DDLs such as `create database` and `drop database` that are not related to a specific table are called schema-level DDLs.
-The events corresponding to schema-level DDLs are sent to the default topic specified in `-sink-uri`.
+DDLs that are not related to a specific table are called schema-level DDLs, such as `create database` and `drop database`.
+The events corresponding to schema-level DDLs are sent to the default topic specified in `--sink-uri`.

 #### Table-level DDLs

-DDLs such as `alter table` and `create table` that are related to a specific table are called table-level DDLs.
+DDLs that are related to a specific table are called table-level DDLs, such as `alter table` and `create table`.
 The events corresponding to table-level DDLs are sent to the corresponding topic according to dispatcher configurations.

 For example, for a dispatcher like `matcher = ['test.*'], topic = {schema}_{table}`, DDL events are dispatched as follows: